davidsule/Obsidian_main/Lecture notes/FYP/01_Project.md

 - The probability of obtaining test results at least as extreme as the results actually observed, under the assumption that the **null hypothesis** is correct.
 - Translation: how likely it is to see this correlation value if there is no relation between X and Y
 - Suggests that no statistical relationship and significance exists in a set of given single observed variable, between two sets of observed data and measured phenomena
-- Significance treshold rule of thumb:
+- Significance treshold (alpha) rule of thumb:
 	- 0.05: loose, used in social science (weak, noisy effects)
 	- 0.01: social science with many observations
 	- 0.001: better benchmark for big data science